gbmhunter/blog/content/programming/languages/c-plus-plus/classes.md

 ## Member Functions

+{{% note %}}
-Note: All C++ member functions are implicitly named inline.
+All C++ member functions are implicitly named inline.
 Thus there is no need to use the word inline, as it is already "present".
-Thus the two member functions below are identical:
+Thus the two member functions below are identical.
+{{% /note %}}

     // Identical to Point2
     class Point1